irtimmer/TheWall/README.md

 It is advised to run the application behind a reverse proxy with HTTPS enabled if you want to access the application over a network.

-Everyone with access to the server can change the websites displayed on the wall and inject custom CSS and JavaScript.
+Everyone with access to the server can change the websites displayed on the wall and inject custom CSS and if enabled also inject custom JavaScript.
 The extension will also reduce the security of the displayed websites by changing security related headers.

 ## Copyright and License